All Episodes

 How many millions of votes did that take?

-Obama got 10 million fewer votes.
+Obama got 10 million fewer votes, and Romney arguably got left.

 Well, it wasn't that many.

-I mean, he I i it wasn't ten million if you were, but he he it was significant, but I don't think it was that many.
+It was significant, but I don't think it was that many.

-Could be right.
+It could be right.

-I don't I'm not I don't I don't think it was that many.
+I don't think it was that many.

 But the Republican Party has lost their credibility.

-They attacked the Tea Party starting at the convention, and it materialized to everybody else once they got into uh or after the election.
+They attacked the Tea Party starting at the convention, and it materialized to everybody else once they got into or after the election.

 They started dismissing all the Republican committee members.